 Interstate 69I-69 currently goes from the northwest side of Indianapolis to north of Angola with another 68 mile section open north of I-64 near Evansville up to US 231 near Crane NSA.
-The section from US 231 to SR 37 is under construction and scheduled to be open in 2014.
+The section from US 231 to SR 37 is under construction and scheduled to be open in late 2014 or 2015.
+I-164 is scheduled to be subsumed into I-69 in 2014.
 The length of the so-far completed Indiana route of I-69 is approximately 244 miles not including the current SR 37 and I-465 overlaps.
 The final mileage of the highway in Indiana will be over 320 miles when fully complete making it the longest route in the state surpassing US 231.

 I-69 was originally planned to run from just east of Indianapolis (meeting with Interstate 70) to the toll road near the Indiana-Ohio Border.
 Indiana and Michigan agreed to a shifting of the northernmost portion of I-69 to its present position (removing a planned I-67 from between Kalamazoo and Elkhart for the mileage); then the southern portion of I-69 was shifted to meet SR 37 and to more directly connect into downtown Indianapolis.
 It was supposed to meet I-70 downtown.
 I-69 never made it downtown, however.
 The main, original section ends at I-465 in the Castleton area of Indianapolis (northeast).
 This section was completed around 1970 The I-165 designation was floated as a connector between I-69 and I-65/70 (to save money on moving/making signs), but that died out as well.